Shift Your Ride Summer Challenge#

 1. Check with your employer for telecommuting policies.

 3. Get into a routine to help you adjust to working from home.
+This might include a brisk walk around your neighborhood before starting work to get you in work mode.

 4. Get outside from time to time to break up the day and help transition to and from work mode.